Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 ## Parameter List

-For the parameter list, all tests were returned with an error expecting the `<Qualifier>` when all statements should be correct.
-The error could be due to my own input using `a()` to create the parameter list with inputs as arguments or that parameter list input clashing with something inside the procedure_Parameter_List.
+For the parameter list, all tests were returned with an error, and currently unsure why these things would return and error stating that false != true.
+This could potentially be due to the inputs that was used but it was assumed based on reading the function that the input would look something like "int x, int y' or something similar.

+The test cases currently are enough because it covered a good combination of the potential inputs that would be put into the parameter_list following the different assumed input types.

 ## While
 For While, test cases were valid when all required categories were inputted.